suzeeparker/FRDocs_dev01-suzee/_home.md

 - We especially thank BezKoder, Ben Awad, Jared Palmer, Jason Watmore, GraspingTech, LifeWire, SQL-Hub and W3Schools.

-- The prime contributors and creators for this tutorial are Robin Matter, Kennett Fussell and Bruce Troutman.
+- The prime contributors and creators for this tutorial are Robin Mattern, Kennett Fussell and Bruce Troutman.

 ----